 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care South Central Pennsylvania Regional Homeless Advisory Board (Central-RHAB) They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
 Annual and Five-Year Capital Plans Franklin County Housing Authority Franklin County Housing Authority is the lead agency providing public housing assistance and Section 8 Vouchers in the County.
 The goals of the Borough and the Housing Authority are complementary.
 Official Map Borough of Chambersburg Community and Economic Development Office They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
 Franklin County Greenways and Open Space Plan Franklin County Planning Commission They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
 Comprehensive Plan Borough of Chambersburg They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
 Comprehensive Recreation, Park, & Open Space Plan Borough of Chambersburg They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
 Energy Efficiency Program Borough of Chambersburg They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
 Broadband Enhancement Plan State of Pennsylvania They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.

-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Resiliency Plan Franklin County Hazard Mitigation Plan They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
-2019 Childhood Lead Surveillance Annual Report Pennsylvania Department of Health They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.
+2020 Childhood Lead Surveillance Annual Report Pennsylvania Department of Health They are incorporated in the Five-Year Consolidated Plan and the Annual Action Plans.